 /usr/local/go), so the environment variable configuration in the next section applies to both methods.

-To test Go immediately without modifying any configuration files, export the variables directly in your terminal.
-These settings last only until you close the terminal:
+To test Go immediately without modifying configuration files, export the PATH change in your current terminal.
+This setting lasts only until you close that terminal:

 export PATH=$PATH:/usr/local/go/bin:$HOME/go/bin